All Episodes

 We also have an update.

-We talked about surveilling unmasking and intelligence leaking.
+We talked about surveilling, unmasking, and intelligence leaking.

 Finally, somebody is saying, hey, what about Susan Rice's admitted unmasking of Trump AIDS?

-So they made their first public inquiry into opening an investigation as it relates to these reports that the Obama administration's National Security Advisor, Susan Rice and others unmasked several Trump campaign officials that were swept up in the U.S. surveillance operations against foreign targets during last year's presidential election campaign.
+So they made their first public inquiry into opening an investigation as it relates to these reports that the Obama administration's National Security Advisor, Susan Rice, and others unmasked several Trump campaign officials that were swept up in the U.S. surveillance operations against foreign targets during last year's presidential election campaign.

-And uh Congressman Babin is with us now.
+And Congressman Babbin is with us now.

 How are you, sir?